Medically reviewed by Drugs.com. Last updated on Jun 18, 2022.

-Your uterus may get bigger.
-Although you might not know if your uterus is enlarged, you may notice that your lower abdomen seems bigger or feels tender.
+Your uterus might get bigger.
+Although you might not know if your uterus is bigger, you may notice tenderness or pressure in your lower abdomen.

 When to see a doctor

-If you have prolonged, heavy bleeding or severe cramping during your periods — and it interferes with your regular activities — make an appointment to see your doctor.
+If you have prolonged, heavy bleeding or severe cramping during your periods that interferes with your regular activities, make an appointment to see your doctor.

 - Invasive tissue growth.
-Some experts believe that adenomyosis results from the direct invasion of endometrial cells from the lining of the uterus into the muscle that forms the uterine walls.
-Uterine incisions made during an operation such as a cesarean section (C-section) may promote the direct invasion of the endometrial cells into the wall of the uterus.
+Some experts believe that endometrial cells from the lining of the uterus invade the muscle that forms the uterine walls.
+Uterine incisions made during an operation such as a cesarean section (C-section) might promote the direct invasion of the endometrial cells into the wall of the uterus.

 - Developmental origins.
-Other experts speculate that adenomyosis originates within the uterine muscle from endometrial tissue deposited there when the uterus first formed in the fetus.
+Other experts suspect that endometrial tissue is deposited in the uterine muscle when the uterus is first formed in the fetus.

 - Uterine inflammation related to childbirth.
 Another theory suggests a link between adenomyosis and childbirth.
-An inflammation of the uterine lining during the postpartum period might cause a break in the normal boundary of cells that line the uterus.
-Surgical procedures on the uterus may have a similar effect.
+Inflammation of the uterine lining during the postpartum period might cause a break in the normal boundary of cells that line the uterus.

 - Stem cell origins.
-A recent theory proposes that bone marrow stem cells may invade the uterine muscle, causing adenomyosis.
+A recent theory proposes that bone marrow stem cells might invade the uterine muscle, causing adenomyosis.

 Risk factors for adenomyosis include: